How to Lose Your Belly By Fall, According to Dietitians

-The first day of summer is just weeks away.
-So if you’re looking to tone your tummy to feel confident in your swimsuit, it sounds like you’re looking for the quickest ways to lose belly fat.
+The first day of fall is just weeks away.
+So if you're looking to tone your tummy to feel confident and simply just reach that longtime goal you've had for yourself, it sounds like you're looking for the quickest ways to lose belly fat.

 "Don't wait until it's already summer to implement your healthy habits!
 Start to get yourself into a routine with both your diet and exercise plans.
 Begin with smaller, more realistic goals, and gradually challenge yourself as you achieve them.
 For instance, if you haven't been to the gym once all winter, your goal shouldn't be to exercise six days a week.
 Start with two days, and once that feels comfortable, increase to three." — Leah Silberman, RD at Tovita Nutrition